Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: Definition and Notations

 \subsection{Notations for lattice walk models}

+To include the index $\chi$ in a lattice walk model, we introduce the boundary weights.
 We denote $q_{n,k,l,h,v,u}$ as the number of paths of length $n$ that start at $(0,0)$, end at $(k,l)$, and visit vertices on the horizontal boundary (except the origin) $h$ times, on the vertical boundary (except the origin) $v$ times and the origin $u$ times.
 The generating function is

-For convenience, we always omit $t$ in the notations.
+For convenience, we always omit $t$ in the notation.

 We define line-boundary terms:

 This is the generating function of walks ending on the line $y=i$. $Q_{i,-}(y)$ is defined similarly.
 For walks ending on the line $y=0$ ($x=0$), we prefer a more convenient expression $Q(x,0)$ or $Q(0,y)$.